deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

    - Songs must be stored inside CD01 ...
 CD06 folders.
    - Automatically scans these folders and its contents, and makes a listing for the ICS.
    - Tested up to 320Kbps without issues.
- - It's able to change tracks, discs, etc, everything like the original charger.
+ - It's able to change tracks, discs, notify empty CD slots, etc, just like the original CD changer.
  - Repeat / Shuffle / Intro modes are not implemented.
- - Can send the decoded audio to a I2S DAC.<br>
+ - Send the decoded audio to a I2S DAC.<br>
  I used a PCM5102A, but better use a UDA1334A as it has lower output signal, see Issues.

 ### Issues